CGJennings/se3docs/docs/um-install-other.md

 # Installation on other platforms

-This page describes the steps needed to install Strange Eons on PCs based on various devices that support desktop Java.
+This page describes the steps needed to install Strange Eons on any device that supports *desktop* Java.

 **Note:** On most consumer Linux PCs, you can install Strange Eons with an easy to use Debian (DEB) package instead.
 [See this page for details.](um-install-linux.md)